 |Google Cloud Platform||n1-standard-2 (2 vCPU, 7.5GB)||2 × n1-standard-4 (4 vCPU, 15GB)|

 |Microsoft Azure||A2 v2 (2 vCPU, 4GB)||2 × A8 v2 (8 vCPU, 16GB)|

 |On-premises||2 vCPU, 5GB||2 × VM (3 vCPU, 16GB)|

 Master node: Kublr-Kubernetes master components (2 GB, 1.5 vCPU),

 Worker node 1: Kublr-Kubernetes worker components (0.7 GB, 0.5 vCPU), Feature: ControlPlane (1.9GB, 1.2 vCPU), Feature: Centralized monitoring (5 GB, 1.2 vCPU) Feature: k8s core components (0.5 GB, 0.15 vCPU) Feature: Centralized logging (11GB, 1.4 vCPU)

 Worker node 2: Kublr-Kubernetes worker components (0.7 GB, 0.5 vCPU), Feature: Centralized logging (11GB, 1.4 vCPU)

-Kublr has several self-hosted features, which could be installed separated in Kublr-Kubernetes clusters.
+Kublr has several self-hosted features, which could be installed separately in Kublr-Kubernetes clusters.

 |Feature||Required memory||Required CPU|

-Note: By default Kublr disables scheduling business application on the master (you can change that), so we use only worker nodes in our formula.
+Note: By default Kublr disables scheduling business application on the master, which can be modified.
+Thus, we use only worker nodes in our formula.